cchurch/api-docs/source/includes/_api_account.md

 400	| Unexpected or non-identifiable arguments are supplied 401	| Unauthorized due to invalid session cookie
-403	| Forbidden due to the user missing the necessary privileges 404	| Account not found with the supplied id
+403	| Forbidden due to the user missing the necessary privileges 404	| Account not found with the supplied ID
 200	| Delete succeeded

 <!--===================================================================-->
 ## Get List of Accounts
 <!--===================================================================-->

-Returns an array of arrays with each sub-array representing an account available to the user
+Returns an array of arrays with each sub-array representing an Account available to the user

 > Request